PaulaSawczuk/GroupProject-UGT-FEAS/README.md

 ![View Customise](https://github.com/PaulaSawczuk/GroupProject-UGT-FEAS/blob/main/kegg_pathway/src/assets/View_Customise.png)

-*Fig.5b. shows customisation page.*
+*Fig.5b.
+The customisation page.*

 ###### ii).
 Change Colours
-The user can modify the colours used to represent of high or low expressed genes including isoforms:
+The user can modify the colours used to represent high or low expressed genes including isoforms:
 - Click the coloured box (**F**) to open the colour picker.
 - Select your desired colour from the palette.